 The conference is cancelled due to the Corona virus (Covid-19).

-We are looking into the possibility of moving the conference to 27-29 October.
-More information will be posted here as soon as possible.
+We are looking into the possibilities of moving the conference to 27-29 October.
+More information will be posted here in the end of July 2020.

 Overview and main objective